Maurice Denis: "A flat surface covered with colors assembled in a certain order"

 In August 1890, Denis consolidated his new ideas and presented them in a famous essay published in the review Art et Critique.
 The celebrated opening line of the essay was: "Remember that a picture, before being a battle horse, a female nude or some sort of anecdote, is essentially a flat surface covered with colors assembled in a certain order."
 This idea was not original to Denis; the idea had been forward not long before by Hippolyte Taine in The Philosophy of Art, where Taine wrote: "A painting is a colored surface, in which the various tones and various degrees of light are placed with a certain choice; that is its intimate being."
-However, it was the expression of Denis which seized the attention of artists and became part of the foundation of modernism.
-Denis was among the first artists to insist on the flatness of the picture plane—one of the great starting points for modernism.
+However, it was the expression of Denis that seized the attention of artists and became part of the foundation of modernism.

+Denis was among the first artists to insist on the flatness of the picture plane—a starting point for modernism.
 However, as Denis explained, he did not mean that form of the painting was more important than the subject.
 He went on to write: "The profoundness of our emotions comes from the sufficiency of these lines and these colors to explain themselves...everything is contained in the beauty of the work."
-In his essay, he termed this new movement "neo-traditionalism", in opposition to the "progressism" of the neo-impressionists, led by Seurat.
+In his essay, Denis termed this new movement "neo-traditionalism", in opposition to the Neo-Impressionists, led by Seurat.
 With the publication of this article, Denis became the best-known spokesperson for the philosophy of the Nabis, though in fact that group was very diverse and had many different opinions about art.

 The next major event in the life of Denis was his meeting with Marthe Meurier in October 1890.
 From June 1891 they had a long romance, meticulously documented in his journal, and were married on 12 June 1893.
 She became an important part of his art, appearing in many pictures and also in decorative works, such painted fans, often as an idealized figure representing purity and love.